Chetram Gangwar

 Chetram Gangwar (died 11 December 2006) was a politician from Uttar Pradesh, India.
 He was a minister in the Government of Uttar Pradesh and was a member of the Uttar Pradesh Legislative Assembly for over twenty years, as the elected representative for Nawabganj constituency.
+He was born in the village pachpera (Nawabganj)in Bareilly Uttar Pradesh.
+Former Chief Minister Mulayam Singh Yadav recalled Gangwar's services for the landless and farmers in the Rohilkhand region.